iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 ## Work with DVC Experiments from a GUI

-DVC Experiments can be used directly [from the VS Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.
+DVC Experiments can be used directly [from the VS Code IDE] or online with [DVC Studio], the web UI that integrates all of our data science tools.

-### Iterative Studio
+### DVC Studio

 https://www.youtube.com/watch?v=w-UjAbdpRY4